Captain Underpants: Controversy

-Book bans

 According to the American Library Association, the Captain Underpants books were reported as some of the most banned and challenged books in the United States between 2000 and 2009 (13), as well as between 2010 and 2019.
 The books were named one of the top ten most banned and challenged books in 2002 (6), 2004 (4), 2005 (8), 2012 (1), 2013 (1), and 2018 (3).
-The Captain Underpants series was explicitly banned in some schools for “insensitivity, offensive language, encouraging disruptive behavior, LGBTQIA+ issues, violence, being unsuited to the age group, sexually explicit content, anti-family content, as well as encouraging children to disobey authority.”
+The Captain Underpants series was explicitly banned in some schools for "insensitivity", offensive language, encouraging disruptive behavior, LGBTQ+ issues, violence, being unsuited to the age group, sexually explicit content, anti-family content, as well as encouraging children to disobey authority."

 The American Library Association stated in a release by the National Coalition Against Censorship that "This year's #1 banned book, Captain Underpants... is the gift that keeps on giving.
 Why?
 Because these popular, silly books are read by parents, with their children, all over the country.
 The toilet humor makes parents roll their eyes and kids giggle.
 The absurdity of banning books to attack perceived moral problems is exemplified by this year's winner."

-Depictions of homosexuality

-In October 2015, the 12th book received controversy due to a reference to Harold being gay.
+In October 2015, the 12th and final book received controversy due to a reference to Harold being gay.
 Some elementary schools have banned the book due to this.

-Removal of The Adventures of Ook and Gluk from publication

-On March 29, 2021, Pilkey and Scholastic announced that The Adventures of Ook and Gluk would be ceasing further publication due to its use of unintentional and passive stereotypes, which Pilkey stated to be "harmful to everyone".
+On March 29, 2021, Pilkey and Scholastic announced that The Adventures of Ook and Gluk: Kung-Fu Cavemen from the Future would be ceasing further publication due to its use of passive stereotypes towards Asians, which Pilkey stated to be, despite unintentional, "harmful to everyone".
 Pilkey also announced that he would be donating all royalties from the book to organizations dedicated to stopping violence towards Asians and Asian-Americans.

 Hiatus

 Although the first few books came out regularly, the ninth book, Captain Underpants and the Terrifying Return of Tippy Tinkletrousers (advertised in a teaser at the end of the eighth book), was not released until 2012, after a six-year wait.
 During this time, Dav Pilkey was caring for his terminally ill father, who died in 2008.
 In 2009, he signed a deal with Scholastic for four new books, the first of which was The Adventures of Ook and Gluk: Kung-Fu Cavemen from the Future, released August 10, 2010.
 The second was Super Diaper Baby 2: The Invasion of the Potty Snatchers, released June 28, 2011.
 The third book, Captain Underpants and the Terrifying Return of Tippy Tinkletrousers, was released August 28, 2012.
-The fourth book, Captain Underpants and the Revolting Revenge of the Radioactive Robo-Boxers, was released January 16, 2013.
+The fourth book, Captain Underpants and the Revolting Revenge of the Radioactive Robo-Boxers, was released January 15, 2013.